Scan brief descriptions of initiatives and work conducted by our center community and our decision science colleagues across the globe.

 Economic Evaluation and COVID-19

-COVID-19-related policies are fraught trade-offs.
-This perspective article outlines how policy-makers can use economic evaluation methods to be more transparent and logical when making these difficult decisions.
+COVID-19 policies are fraught with trade-offs.
+In this article, researchers provide their perspective on how policymakers can use economic evaluation methods to organize and weigh these trade-offs.
+Such evaluation can aid policymakers in being more transparent about the logic that underlies these difficult decisions.
 Read the article and listen to the author interview podcast.

 Featured Resource: Guidelines for Benefit-Cost Analysis

-For more information on conducting benefit-cost analysis in low- and middle-income settings, see the methods papers and case studies prepared by the Guidelines for Benefit-Cost Analysis project team.
+For more information on conducting benefit-cost analysis in low- and middle- income settings, see the methods papers and case studies prepared by the Guidelines for Benefit-Cost Analysis project team.
 These resources have been created to improve the quality of benefit-cost analyses, expand its use, and increase its comparability.
-Funding is provided by the Bill & Melinda Gates Foundation.
+Funding was provided by the Bill & Melinda Gates Foundation.